ducaale/xh/README.md

 ## Usage
 ```
-USAGE:
-    xh [OPTIONS] <[METHOD] URL> [--] [REQUEST_ITEM]...
+Usage: xh [OPTIONS] <[METHOD] URL> [REQUEST_ITEM]...

-ARGS:
+Arguments:
   <[METHOD] URL>     The request URL, preceded by an optional HTTP method
-    <REQUEST_ITEM>...
-Optional key-value pairs to be included in the request
+  [REQUEST_ITEM]...
+Optional key-value pairs to be included in the request.

-OPTIONS:
+Options:
   -j, --json                             (default) Serialize data items from the command line as a JSON object
   -f, --form                             Serialize data items from the command line as form fields
       --multipart                        Like --form, but force a multipart/form-data request even without files
       --raw <RAW>                        Pass raw request data without extra processing
       --pretty <STYLE>                   Controls output processing [possible values: all, colors, format, none]
+      --format-options <FORMAT_OPTIONS>  Set output formatting options
   -s, --style <THEME>                    Output coloring style [possible values: auto, solarized, monokai, fruity]
       --response-charset <ENCODING>      Override the response encoding for terminal display purposes
       --response-mime <MIME_TYPE>        Override the response mime type for coloring and formatting for the terminal
   -p, --print <FORMAT>                   String specifying what the output should contain
   -h, --headers                          Print only the response headers.
 Shortcut for --print=h
   -b, --body                             Print only the response body.
 Shortcut for --print=b
   -m, --meta                             Print only the response metadata.
 Shortcut for --print=m
-    -v, --verbose                        Print the whole request as well as the response
+  -v, --verbose...
+Print the whole request as well as the response
       --all                              Show any intermediary requests/responses while following redirects with --follow
   -P, --history-print <FORMAT>           The same as --print but applies only to intermediary requests/responses
-    -4, --ipv4                           Resolve hostname to ipv4 addresses only
-    -6, --ipv6                           Resolve hostname to ipv6 addresses only
   -q, --quiet                            Do not print to stdout or stderr
   -S, --stream                           Always stream the response body
   -o, --output <FILE>                    Save output to FILE instead of stdout
   -d, --download                         Download the body to a file instead of printing it
   -c, --continue                         Resume an interrupted download.
 Requires --download and --output
       --session <FILE>                   Create, or reuse and update a session
       --session-read-only <FILE>         Create or read a session without updating it form the request/response exchange
   -A, --auth-type <AUTH_TYPE>            Specify the auth mechanism [possible values: basic, bearer, digest]
   -a, --auth <USER[:PASS] | TOKEN>       Authenticate as USER with PASS (-A basic|digest) or with TOKEN (-A bearer)
       --ignore-netrc                     Do not use credentials from .netrc
       --offline                          Construct HTTP requests without sending them anywhere
       --check-status                     (default) Exit with an error status code if the server replies with an error
   -F, --follow                           Do follow redirects
       --max-redirects <NUM>              Number of redirects to follow.
 Only respected if --follow is used
       --timeout <SEC>                    Connection timeout of the request
       --proxy <PROTOCOL:URL>             Use a proxy for a protocol.
 For example: --proxy https:http://proxy.host:8080
       --verify <VERIFY>                  If "no", skip SSL verification.
 If a file path, use it as a CA bundle
       --cert <FILE>                      Use a client side certificate for SSL
       --cert-key <FILE>                  A private key file to use with --cert
       --ssl <VERSION>                    Force a particular TLS version [possible values: auto, tls1, tls1.1, tls1.2, tls1.3]
-        --native-tls                     Use the system TLS library instead of rustls (if enabled at compile time)
       --https                            Make HTTPS requests if not specified in the URL
       --http-version <VERSION>           HTTP version to use [possible values: 1.0, 1.1, 2]
+      --interface <NAME>                 Bind to a network interface or local IP address
+  -4, --ipv4                             Resolve hostname to ipv4 addresses only
+  -6, --ipv6                             Resolve hostname to ipv6 addresses only
   -I, --ignore-stdin                     Do not attempt to read stdin
       --curl                             Print a translation to a curl command
       --curl-long                        Use the long versions of curl's flags
-        --help                           Print help information
+      --help                             Print help
-    -V, --version                        Print version information
+  -V, --version                          Print version

 Each option can be reset with a --no-OPTION argument.
 ```